+Puppet Planet main characters, Thandi and her dog Oogies, exploring a fossil Lystrosaurus on their farm in the Karoo.

+3

+Ζ

+U

+0

-Puppet Planet was born to address the need for novel geoheritage education.
-This new program is a collaboration between local palaeontologists, theatre performers through Cape Town-based Jungle Theatre Company, and the Iziko South African Museum.
+collaboration between local palaeontologists, theatre performers through Cape Town-based Jungle Theatre Company, and the Iziko South African Museum.
 Our plan is to create a children's television series that uses puppetry to celebrate South African natural heritage and the professional and amateur scientists who study, teach and learn about it.
 The program is at its heart a theatrical production.
 We use large rod puppets, with the puppeteers unconcealed, which allows maximum freedom for characters to interact.
 The puppeteers and most crew come from local communities and have a long association with the Jungle Theatre Company (JTC).
 JTC is a not-for-profit organisation that has run for 20 years.
 Their mandate is to create, perform and facilitate theatre shows and workshops for children, youths and families.
 The program draws on our diverse cultural heritage and finds moving ways to connect people to their environment and shared humanity.
 Although they offer an array of original African theatre productions for children and youths, JTC also presents theatre workshops, performing-arts clubs and theatre skills training programs.
 Puppet Planet is a new project that came about through seed funding from the DSI-NRF Centre of Excellence in Palaeosciences in 2020.
 Support was received to develop a pilot TV show for children and create a website with free online teaching resources.

-Puppet Planet main characters, Thandi and her dog Oogies, exploring a fossil Lystrosaurus on their farm in the Karoo.

 Filmed and televised theatrical performances introduce young learners to topics such as deep time, evolution, and the history of life.
+We use

+geobulletin

+SEPTEMBER 2021

+$\bigtriangledown$

-We use puppet characters as a vehicle to take learners on exciting adventures and tell stories that educate them about how their world came to be.
+puppet characters as a vehicle to take learners on exciting adventures and tell stories that educate them about how their world came to be.
 Through the eyes of puppets and puppeteers, learners explore South African palaeontology and archaeology, as well as other topics that connect with issues such as climate change, sustainability and conservation.
 By incorporating the arts, which play a key role in the development of language skills, imagination, and creativity, our project will reach learners who are not innately interested in science.

+The main show characters are Thandi, a nine-yearold girl and budding scientist (puppet height of ~1 m) and her magical dog, Oogies.
+Other characters include a Lystrosaurus ("cow-like" reptile of the Permian), Proterosuchus (South African carnivorous reptile) and a giant Cretaceous frog (based on the